dcos/dcos-e2e/docs/source/cli.rst

         --cluster-id default

 The command returns when the DC/OS installation process has started.
-To wait until DC/OS has finished installing, use the :ref:`the dcos-docker wait <dcos-docker-wait>` command.
+To wait until DC/OS has finished installing, use the :ref:`dcos-docker-wait` command.

 See :ref:`the dcos-docker create reference <dcos-docker-create>` for details on this command and its options.